 Agile Software Development: Pair and Mob Programming with Chiu-Ki Chan

-Learn all about the mechanics, details, and value of collaborative coding approaches—namely, pair programming and mob programming—that can help you solve problems at a faster clip.
+Learn all about the mechanics, details, and value of collaborative coding approaches—namely, pair programming and mob programming—that can help you solve problems faster.

 1h 36m • COURSE